mjschultz/django-tastefulpy/docs/interacting.rst

 .. note::

-    Tastypie encourages "round-trippable" data, which means the data you can GET should be able to be POST/PUT'd back to recreate the same object.
+    Tastefulpy encourages "round-trippable" data, which means the data you can GET should be able to be POST/PUT'd back to recreate the same object.

-    If you're ever in question about what you should send, do a GET on another object & see what Tastypie thinks it should look like.
+    If you're ever in question about what you should send, do a GET on another object & see what Tastefulpy thinks it should look like.

 To create new resources/objects, you will ``POST`` to the list endpoint of a resource.
 Trying to ``POST`` to a detail endpoint has a different meaning in the REST mindset (meaning to add a resource as a child of a resource of the same type).

-As with all Tastypie requests, the headers we request are important.
+As with all Tastefulpy requests, the headers we request are important.
 Since we've been using primarily JSON throughout, let's send a new entry in JSON format::

     curl --dump-header - -H "Content-Type: application/json" -X POST --data '{"body": "This will prbbly be my lst post.", "pub_date": "2011-05-22T00:46:38", "slug": "another-post", "title": "Another Post", "user": "/api/v1/user/1/"}' http://localhost:8000/api/v1/entry/

-The ``Content-Type`` header here informs Tastypie that we're sending it JSON.
+The ``Content-Type`` header here informs Tastefulpy that we're sending it JSON.
 We send the data as a JSON-serialized body (**NOT** as form-data in the form of URL parameters).
 What we get back is the following response::